NaiboWang/CommandlineConfig/Readme.md

 ```

 To store it into the database such as `mongodb`, you need to get the json sequence first corresponding to the parameters with the `info = config.get_config()` command, and serialize it with the `json` library.

-The whole configuration parameters can be stored in a local file in JSON mode or uploaded to a remote server such as `mongodb`.
-You need to get the corresponding JSON sequence of parameters through the `info = config.get_config()` command and then insert it with corresponding insert command.

 For example, to store the `config_with_name` configuration to `mongodb`: